chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

 the public-key encryption of the path secret S to the public key K.

-After processing the update, each recipient MUST delete outdated key material,
+After processing the UpdatePath, each recipient MUST delete outdated key material,
 specifically:

 * The path secrets used to derive each updated node key pair.